jonmikeli/azure-move2vnet/README.md

 ## How does it work?

 The script lists all the Azure resources in a given resource group.
-The scripts checks if the targeted VNet exists.
+The scripts checks whether the targeted VNet exists.
 If it does not exist, it is created with 3 subnets:
  - front, mainly for web sites
  - middle, mainly for APIs, Azure Functions, Service Bus, etc
  - back, mainly for storage services

-The script manages a limite amount of service types.
+`move2vnet` manages a limite amount of resource types:
+ - Microsoft.Web/sites
+ - Microsoft.Storage/storageAccounts
+ - Microsoft.KeyVault/vaults

-The appropriate and required service endpoints for each subnet are created by the script.
+The appropriate and required service endpoints for each subnet are created by the script:
+ - Microsoft.Web
+ - Microsoft.Storage
+ - Microsoft.KeyVault

 > Note:
 > Not all Azure resources can be configured with a VNet.
 > Furthermore, VNet is only available for certain SKUs.
 > These constraints have be to be taken into account by yourself (not managed by the script for now).

-The resource types covered for now are:
- - Microsoft.Web/sites
- - Microsoft.Storage/storageAccounts
- - Microsoft.KeyVault/vaults

 The Azure resources are spread in the different subnets, according to their service type.